Public Utility Regulatory Policies Act: Legacy

 PURPA is becoming less important, as many of the contracts made under it during the 1980s are expiring.
 Another reason for PURPA's reduced significance is that electric deregulation and open access to electricity transportation by utilities has created a vast market for the purchase of energy and State regulatory agencies have therefore stopped forcing utilities to give contracts to developers of non-utility power projects.
 However, it is still an important piece of legislation promoting renewable energy because it exempts the developers of such projects from numerous State and Federal regulatory regimes.

 This free market approach presented investment opportunity and government encouragement for more development of environment-friendly, renewable energy projects and technologies; the law created a market in which non-utility Independent Power Producers developed, and some energy market players failed.

 Critics of PURPA cited that power producers signed multi-year cost of electricity contracts at a time when energy prices were high.
 When oil prices went down, utilities had to honor the rates of those contracts, leading to high power prices.

-PURPA was the only existing federal law that requires competition in the utility industry and the only law that encourages renewables, if it is cost competitive with conventional polluting resources.
+PURPA was the only existing federal law that requires competition in the utility industry and the only law that encourages renewables, if it is cost competitive with conventional polluting resources, until the 2009 amendments to the Defense Production Act and the Inflation Reduction Act of 2022.